-Tim taught 16 classes to the students who participate in our program at the orphanage Fundaninos.
+Tim taught 16 classes to the students who participate in our program at an orphanage we work with.
 Students produced and sold over $300 of handmade wooden pens and bracelets as well as cutting boards made on our CNC Shopbot.

 Eduardo, our wonderful teacher who works for us at the VETC, taught 35 classes to our students who come from the Precious Moments school and the surrounding impoverished community, we have 78 children enrolled in 5 groups.
 Current classes include Touch Typing, MS Word, Excel and programming.

-Sharie, along with the help of two volunteers from our local church, taught four cooking classes to 20 children at the orphanage Fundaninos.
+Sharie, along with the help of two volunteers from our local church, taught four cooking classes to 20 children at the orphanage where we serve.

 For one class we had a cook off and made pasta.
 The students divided into 3 teams and each one had to choose a pasta and sauce to make with each student also preparing foccacia bread.
 They did a great job all the dishes came both beautiful and delicious.